SolidFund/Solid-Fund-smart-contracts/README.md

 The Solid Fund smart contract allows users to create crowdfunding campaigns, pledge Glimmer (GLMR) or ERC-20 tokens to campaigns, vote for campaigns, add campaign goals, and claim goals based on the campaign's success.
 The contract includes role-based access control and pause functionality to ensure secure and controlled operations.
 All the metadata related to the campaign is saved in a different service called "metadata API".

-Finally, the solution uses ChainLink data price feeds to convert the Glimmer (GLMR) or DOT price to USD when the creator wants to claim a goal and also OpenZeppelin Defender to execute the contract off-chain and update the campaign status.
+Finally, the solution uses ChainLink data price feeds to convert the Glimmer (GLMR) or the specified ERC20 stable token (while the smart contracts are deployed on Moonbase Alpha "DEV" is the token used) price to USD when the creator wants to claim a goal and also OpenZeppelin Defender to execute the contract off-chain and update the campaign status.

 ### Methods